sagemath/trac_to_gh/Issue 2725.md

 # Issue 2725: [with patch, needs review] MPolynomial_polydict doc-tests and some refactoring

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2725

 Original creator: jbmohler